leebyron/ecmascript-reduced/README.md

 **Author:** Lee Byron

 Short-circuiting from a `reduce` operation allows it to be more generically useful.
-Much of the clojure language is built on this premise.
+Much of the clojure core library is built on this premise.

 ```js
 // Reduce a sum or "99+"